bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

 The non-activated account needs to be activated by an activited account.
 Please skip this section if your issuer account is already activated.

 .. note:: |
        -Main network: you can activate the account by transfering 50.03 BU to the issuer account from the BuPocket(the Wallet).
 The BU can be used for the transaction fee of issuing tokens.
-       -Test network: the token issuer can send an request to gavin@bumo.io, and the content of the request is the account address of the token.
+       -Test network: the token issuer can activate the account by sending an request to gavin@bumo.io, and the content of the request is the account address of the token.

 Getting the Nonce Value